 If you are looking for gloves to protect your skin from direct contact with chemicals, how do you know which gloves is good in chemical resistance and how would you make your decision?

-Well, a piece of glove might not have a sophisticated appearance, but the tests that it undergo are certainly complex and professional.
-This is to make sure that gloves that have undergo standardized certification can provide necessary protection against hazardous chemicals to the users.
+Well, a piece of glove might not have a sophisticated appearance, but the tests that it undergoes are certainly complex and professional.
+This is to make sure that gloves that have to undergo standardized certification can provide necessary protection against hazardous chemicals to the users.